Bookmark and Share

 Trail Description:

-For the first third of a mile the trail skirts around the rental cabins at Rising Sun.
-After construction began in 1940, this area of the park was originally known as the “East Glacier Auto Camp”.
-Because there were now two locations using the name “East Glacier,” the citizens of Glacier Park Station, where Glacier Park Lodge is located, successfully petitioned the National Park Service in 1950 to have the name officially changed to East Glacier Park.
-In the fall of that same year, the East Glacier Auto Camp was renamed Rising Sun.
+The first third-of-a-mile along the Rose Creek Trail skirts around the rental cabins at Rising Sun.
+After construction began in 1940, this area of the park was originally known as the "East Glacier Auto Camp".
+Because there were two locations using the name "East Glacier" at that time, the citizens of Glacier Park Station, where Glacier Park Lodge is located, successfully petitioned the National Park Service in 1950 to have the name officially changed to East Glacier Park.
+In the fall of that same year the East Glacier Auto Camp was renamed Rising Sun.

-Beyond the cabins the trail begins making a relatively steep climb for the next half mile.
-While passing through a fairly dense pine forest, hikers may also notice several varieties of berries, including several thimbleberry patches.
+Beyond the cabins the trail begins making a relatively steep climb over the course of the next half-mile.
+While passing through a fairly dense conifer forest, hikers may also notice several varieties of berries, including several thimbleberry patches.

-As you proceed higher, along the southern slopes of 7935-foot Otokomi Mountain, you’ll begin traveling above a gorge in the Rose Creek valley far below you.
-Fortunately you’ll have intermittent vantage points that will allow you to see this rather impressive gorge.
-You’ll also have occasional views of the surrounding mountains throughout this section as well.
+As you proceed higher along the southern slopes of 7935-foot Otokomi Mountain, you'll begin traveling high above a gorge in the Rose Creek valley below.
+Fortunately you'll have intermittent vantage points along the way that will allow you to take in this rather impressive canyon.
+You'll also have occasional views of the surrounding mountains throughout this section as well.

-Roughly 2.25 miles from the trailhead you’ll reach a series of five waterfalls flowing down Rose Creek.
-Although you won’t actually pass next to the falls, you’ll still have a nice view from the trail.
-Beyond this point the trail passes several more waterfalls and cascades, some you’ll be able to see, and others you’ll only be able to hear.
-Walk another three-quarters of a mile and you’ll reach another sizeable waterfall, one that appears to drop about 30 feet or so.
-Look for a short side trail that will provide a better vantage point.
+At roughly 2.25 miles from the trailhead hikers will reach a series of five waterfalls flowing down Rose Creek.
+Although you won't actually pass next to the falls, you'll still have a nice view of them from the trail.
+Beyond this point the trail passes several more waterfalls and cascades, some you'll be able to see, and others you'll only be able to hear.
+After walking another three-quarters of a mile you'll reach another sizeable waterfall, one that appears to drop at least 30 feet or so.
+Look for a short side trail that will provide a much better vantage point.

 Rose Creek waterfallsRose Creek waterfalls